MileHacker Logo

 Marché Dembé Discovery

 Another large, bustling market located slightly away from the absolute city center.
 It delivers an yet more localized experience, focusing heavily on food, household necessities, and routine goods.
-It possesses a less tourist-oriented, more authentic slice of N'Djamena life.
+It features a less tourist-oriented, more authentic slice of N'Djamena life.

 Residential Neighborhood Walks